neighborland/cache_rocket/README.md

 = complicated_uncacheable_stuff
 ```

-In the above example, you could also remove the `_dynamic.html.haml` file and do this:
+In the above example, you could also remove the `_dynamic.html.haml` file like so:

 ##### file.html.haml:
 ```haml